z0w1non/Noz/README.md

 Developers required to use difference functions or cast operators such as `static_cast`, `dynamic_cast`, `atoi`, `atof`, `to_string` depending on a source type and a destination type of the type casting, and these are named asymmetrically.
 However, what should be used for type casting can be deduced from a source type and a destination type at compile-time.

 ## Generic cast
-Template function `Noz::generic_cast` can be used to cast a any type to another type.
+Template function `Noz::generic_cast` can be used to cast any type to another type.
 ```
 int         i = Noz::generic_cast<int>("1");
 std::string s = Noz::generic_cast<std::string>(1);